ainfosec/gr-j2497/README.md

 This project is an implementation of a J2497 (PLC4TRUCKS) receiver that can be used with any GNU Radio SDR capable of receiving 100KHz - 400 KHz.
 For RTL-SDR and others this will require an upconverter.

+The custom blocks send UDP packets that are compatible with the `j1708_logger.py` script for https://github.com/TruckHacking/py-hv-networks and the `j1708dump.py` command of https://github.com/TruckHacking/plc4trucksduck. e.g. you can dump PLC traffic with `j1708dump.py --interface=plc` while running the flow graphs in `examples/`

 # Prerequisites

 ```
 sudo apt-get install python-scipy
 ```

 # Installation
 ```